-Paul K. Saint-Amour is Associate Professor and Graduate Chair of English.
+Paul K. Saint-Amour is Associate Professor of English.
 He works on Victorian and modernist literature, with special interests in the novel, law, trauma, and visual culture studies.
 After receiving his B.A. from Yale and his Ph.D. from Stanford, he taught at Pomona College for ten years before joining the Penn faculty.
 He has been a fellow at the Stanford Humanities Center, the Center for the Humanities at Cornell, and the National Humanities Center.
 Saint-Amour's The Copywrights: Intellectual Property and the Literary Imagination (Cornell UP, 2003) won the MLA Prize for a First Book.
-His articles have appeared in Comparative Literature Studies, Diacritics, Henry James Review, James Joyce Quarterly, Modernism/Modernity, Nineteenth-Century Studies, Novel, Post 45, Public Books, and Representations, whose special “Counterfactuals” issue he co-edited with Catherine Gallagher and Mark Maslan.
-An editorial board member of the open-access journal Authorship, he edited the volume Modernism and Copyright (2011) for Oxford UP's Modernist Literature and Culture series.
+His articles have appeared in journals such as Comparative Literature Studies, Critical Inquiry, Diacritics, Modernism/Modernity, Nineteenth-Century Studies, Novel, Post 45, Public Books, Theory, Culture, and Society, and Representations, whose special “Counterfactuals” issue he co-edited with Catherine Gallagher and Mark Maslan.
+With Robert Spoo and Joseph Jenkins he co-edited a special "Futures of Fair Use" issue of Law and Literature.